 The Sony keynote will be easy.
 During a slow match of Call of Duty, I’ll be slightly nodding in your direction and mumbling something about a new Playstation later this year.
 I might reveal some specs, but mostly it’ll just be marketing speak and I’ll allude to a really flashy presentation that I don’t feel like pulling up cause I’m in the middle of a match.
 Cold Hot Pockets and bags of melted white American cheese will be served.

-Microsoft will be holding a digital-only event from March 16-18, likely to tell us what we already know about the upcoming Xbox Series X. For my part, I’ll be presenting what I know about the Xbox Series X through a heated game of charades.
+Microsoft will be holding a digital-only event from March 16-18, likely to tell us what we already know about the upcoming Xbox Series X. For my part, I’ll be presenting what I know about the Xbox Series X and my Quest 2 through a heated game of charades.
 If you can’t guess the GPU specs from my erratic arm movements, then you are out of luck.
 Day-old bagels will be provided.